adaptris/interlok-docs/docs/pages/developer/developer-connections.md

 - The start and stop methods are required but empty implementations.
 - Public getter and setter methods are provided for the fields that are to be marshalled

-{% include tip.html content="The public getters/setters are not required by the marshaller, but will be required by the UI." %}
+?> **TIP** The public getters/setters are not required by the marshaller, but will be required by the UI.

 - The `ClientFactory` member variable is marked as __transient__ so that XStream does not attempt to marshal it.
 - We use [com.adaptris.security.password.Password][Password] to decode the password; discussed in [Password Handling](/pages/advanced/advanced-password-handling)